How to Elope in Olympic National Park | The Ultimate Guide (Updated for 2026)

 Location: Lake Crescent

-UNESCO enlisted this park as a World Heritage Site with good reason.
-With nearly a million acres and three ecosystems, it has the most diverse landscape of any national park in the country.
-You can watch a sunset on an ocean coast, run through alpine meadows, explore rainforest, and see snow capped mountains all on the same summer day here.
+UNESCO listed this park as a World Heritage Site for good reason.
+With nearly one million acres and three distinct ecosystems, it offers one of the most diverse landscapes of any national park in the country.
+You can watch a sunset on the ocean coast, walk through alpine meadows, explore a rainforest, and see snow-capped mountains all on the same summer day.

-Here are at least five reasons why couples I’ve photographed have chosen this place for their adventure elopement:
+Here are five reasons why couples I’ve photographed choose Olympic National Park for their adventure elopement:

 1. No permits are required for intimate weddings and elopements under five people.
-This means that if you want to get married right now, you don't have to plan everything in advance.
-One of my couples planned their elopement here just three days before the event.
-Yes, they were lucky I was available, and instead of a hotel, they had to book a camper.
-However, this only made the experience more enjoyable.
+This means that if you want to get married soon, you don't have to plan everything in advance.
+One of my couples planned their elopement here just three days before the ceremony.
+They were lucky I was available, and because it was so last minute, there were no hotel or cabin options left.
+So they booked an RV camper instead.
+It turned out to be such a fun and cozy experience and made their elopement even more memorable.

 2. The park is easily accessible all year round.
 You don’t need an SUV to get here.
 A standard sedan will allow you to visit all the best spots for spectacular photoshoots.
 However, there are a few 4WD roads in the park if you want to explore the backcountry.
 Olympic National Park boasts numerous stunning, easily accessible locations perfect for bringing family, friends, and even kids and grandparents to your adventure elopement.
 There are many places that offer breathtaking views just from the parking lot.
-It is not necessary to hike extensively to enjoy beautiful scenery.
+You don’t need to hike long distances to enjoy incredible views.

 3. It's both safe and not overcrowded.
-There is often a choice between crowded places and more secluded places where you can create a more intimate setting planning an adventure elopement.
-There is a lot of space at Olympic National Park so you don't feel crowded.
-However, you can always find people if you need one (for example, a witness).
-The area also lacks poisonous plants and venomous animals.
+There is often a choice between crowded places and more secluded places where you can create a more intimate setting, planning an adventure elopement.
+There is a lot of space at Olympic National Park, so you don't feel crowded.
+At the same time, you can usually find people nearby if you need a witness.
+The area also doesn’t have poisonous plants or venomous animals that are common in some other regions.
 Plant bites and rashes are uncommon here.

 4. A great place for explorers.
-It has the most diverse backdrops for the pictures: mountains, ocean shores, rainforest, lakes, waterfalls, hot springs.
-If you have a multi-day elopement or honeymoon, you can take photos every day that differ from the previous days.
+It offers some of the most diverse backdrops for photos: mountains, ocean shores, rainforest, lakes, waterfalls, hot springs.
+If you’re planning a multi-day elopement or honeymoon, you can take photos every day in a completely different setting.

 5. It’s a popular elopement destination.
-Why is it a pro?
+Why is that a benefit?
 Because a whole industry has sprung up around it.
-For instance, you can find cozy cabins in the park.
+For example, you can find cozy cabins in and near the park.
 Elopement photographers in Olympic, like myself, are numerous.
 Seattle is nearby, and there are plenty of elopement vendors to choose from.
-Planning your important day here, you won’t struggle to find something that fits your needs.
+When planning your special day here, you won’t struggle to find options that fit your needs.
 By the way, you’ll find my Olympic National Park wedding vendors recommendations below.

 Adventure Elopement Checklist.
 What You Should Know to Elope in Olympic National Park